 Secondly, zkSync is smart-contract friendly.
 Targeting 2021, it will be possible to either write contracts in Zinc, Rust-based type-safe programming language, or even reuse existing Solidity code.
 Contracts interoperability is covered in the contracts section.

 Thirdly, zkSync is friendly for exchanges.
-Atomic swaps — an essential component of exchange protocols — are being actively developed (opens new window) and will soon go live.
-Stay tuned!
+Atomic swaps — an essential component of exchange protocols — are already available on mainnet!

 Finally, zkSync support is implemented for all the main platforms.
 Check out our SDK section of docs, and start developing with zkSync!